Zestylogic/FMark/README.md

 * Two spaces as one level of indentation.
 * A tab, `\t` character will be interpreted as four spaces, therefore two levels of indentation.

+### Paragraphs

+A paragraph is some characters that does not match:
+* CodeBlock
+* Header
+* ContentTable
+* List
+* Quote
+* Table
+* Reference

+It terminates with two endlines.
+Any elements mentions above cannot exist in a paragraph.
+Otherwise, they will become normal text, and will not be rendered as expected.

 # Markdown extensions (not included in standard Markdown)

 ## Macros